SSP Setup and Prerequisites

 Before you can create a self-service Tetra Data Pipeline (SSP), you must do the following:

-- Initialize the TetraScience Software Development Kit (SDK) 2.0 environment.
+- Initialize a TetraScience Development Environment

-- Configure Tetra Data Platform (TDP) dependencies and authentication.
+- Configure Tetra Data Platform (TDP) dependencies and authentication

-Initialize the TetraScience SDK 2.0 Environment
+- Initialize the TetraScience SDK (recommended, not required)

 - Python is the only supported programming language that you can use to write SSPs.
 We recommend using